davidelan/psychology-test/README.md

 ### Chance to get an advice

-After the user has completed the chosen questionnaire and found out thier score, the program asks them if they wan to get an advise based on their score.
+After the user has completed the chosen questionnaire and found out their score, the program asks them if they want to get an advice based on their score.
 If the participant chooses "yes" the program retrieves a piece of text from the GoogleSheet directly related to the score.
 The advice is absolutely given for fun and has no medical or psychological value.

 ![advice option](/assets/images/advice.jpg)